How has Iran managed to breach Israel’s Iron Dome air defence system?

 At least 224 people have been killed in Iran and 24 people killed in Israel since the conflict erupted last week, according to authorities in both countries.
 Iran has not been regularly updating its death toll, and Washington-based group Human Rights Activists says at least 585 people have been killed as of Wednesday.

-Follow the latest updates on the conflict between Israel and Iran here.

 The Iron Dome is a surface-to-air missile system which tracks and intercepts projectiles headed towards populated areas in Israel.
-Its success at repelling attacks in the recent past has meant Israelis are not used to seeing rockets successfully strike their major cities.
+It is one of many defence systems used by the IDF, including the US-made Thaad system, David’s Sling, and the Arrow 2 and Arrow 3 defences.

-Israeli officials have long accepted that the Iron Dome is not 100 per cent effective.
+Israeli officials have long accepted that its air defence system is not 100 per cent effective.
 Here The Independent looks at why Iran’s attacks have breached Israel’s strong defences.

-Dr Marion Messmer, a senior research fellow of security studies at Chatham House, says that the Iron Dome may not be as effective as many believe.
+Dr Marion Messmer, a senior research fellow of security studies at Chatham House, said Israel’s air defences may not be as effective as many believe.

-“A lot of the time, the Iron Dome has better PR than is actually warranted,” she told The Independent.
+Speaking of the Iron Dome in particular, she told The Independent it has “better PR than is actually warranted”.

 Given the scale and scope of Iran’s strikes on Israel - which have been more sustained than attacks in recent years - Dr Messmer said it is not a surprise that some of the missiles and drones were able to get through.